florian-huber/data_science_course/_sources/book/07_data_acquisition_and_preparation.md

 ### Common Data Sources:

 - **The Internet I**: A vast ocean of data.
-Public datasets are easily accessible and can be sourced from governmental agencies, NGOs, or platforms like Kaggle, Zenodo, and UCI.
+Public datasets are easily accessible and can be sourced from governmental agencies, NGOs, or platforms like [Kaggle](https://www.kaggle.com/), [Zenodo](https://zenodo.org/), and [UCI](https://archive.ics.uci.edu/).
 - **The Internet II**: Web scraping is akin to a treasure hunt, extracting valuable data directly from web pages, given that you respect the legal and ethical boundaries.
 - **Internal Corporate Data**: Picture a gold mine that a company sits upon; these are years' worth of data that can unearth invaluable insights if analyzed correctly.
 - **Academic Data**: Scientifically collected and often meticulously maintained, these datasets can be found accompanying research papers.
+In many scientific disciplines it is becoming more and more common for authors to now only present and discuss their findings, but also to provide the data and/or the code used to extract those findings from the data (often termed: Open Science).
 - **Data Upon Request**: Sometimes, just asking can open doors.
 Organizations might share data if approached correctly and for a worthy cause.
 - **Commercial Datasets**: There are instances when investing in a dataset can prove to be more cost-effective than collecting data from scratch.